TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/ethfw_demos/05001_demo_ethfw_combined.md

        sudo ptp4l -P -2 -S -i eth3 -m -q -p -l 7 /dev/ptp0

-   Replace -S with -H if your NIC supports hardware timestamping.
+   Replace `-S` with `-H` if your NIC supports hardware timestamping.

 -# Optional: PTP packets can be monitored using Wireshark from PC by setting `ptp` in Wireshark's display filter.
-The timestamp sent from the J721E/J7200 EVM should be updated to current time, i.e. responseOriginTimestamp in TI EVM's Path_Delay_Resp_Follow_Up message.
+The timestamp sent from the J721E/J7200/J784S4 EVM should be updated to current time, i.e. responseOriginTimestamp in TI EVM's Path_Delay_Resp_Follow_Up message.
 The value from this field can be converted to a human-readable date using [epochconverter.com](http://www.epochconverter.com) or other tools.